jesperancinha/sea-shell-archiver/README.md

 In order to start interacting with it you need to start runnable modules:

 1. [sea-shell-soap-service](./sea-shell-soap-wiremock/sea-shell-soap-service) - [SeaShellWiremockSoapLauncher](sea-shell-soap-wiremock/sea-shell-soap-service/src/main/java/org/jesperancinha/shell/SeaShellWiremockSoapLauncher.java) - Soap mock service (The blocking source) - Runs on port 8090
-2. [sea-shell-rest-service](./sea-shell-service-spring-web-flux/sea-shell-rest-service) - [SeaShellApplication](sea-shell-service-spring-web-flux/sea-shell-rest-service/src/main/java/org/jesperancinha/shell/webflux/SeaShellApplication.java) - Rest Service data provider (Uses the SOAP blocking, legacy, outdated SOAP service) - Runs on port 8080
+2. [sea-shell-rest-service](./sea-shell-service-spring-web-flux/sea-shell-rest-service) - [SeaShellApplication](sea-shell-service-spring-web-flux/sea-shell-rest-service/src/main/java/org/jesperancinha/shell/webflux/SeaShellApplication.java) - WireMock Rest Service data provider (Uses the SOAP blocking, legacy, outdated SOAP service) - Runs on port 8080
-3. [sea-shell-client](./sea-shell-client) - A module with three executables to run the same test on the three different implementations using futuress and fork joins
+3. [sea-shell-client](./sea-shell-client) - Three executables to be used in running against [sea-shell-rest-service](./sea-shell-service-spring-web-flux/sea-shell-rest-service) using futures and fork joins.
+Be sure to run the REST service and the WireMock SOAP service
 4. [sea-shell-sea-shell-service-immutable](./sea-shell-service-immutable) - Standalone compact service running in an immutable fashion using [Java records](https://openjdk.java.net/jeps/359) - Runs on port 8081

 In order to run the full example, please create your local bin folder